 The Baltic Council of Ministers is charged with ensuring the continuity of co-operation at the executive level of the states.
 It is responsible for co-operation among the governments of the Baltic States, as well as co-operation between the governments and the Baltic Assembly (the national parliaments).
 The Baltic Council of Ministers makes decisions regarding the implementation of recommendations of the Baltic Assembly.
 It promotes broad and substantive mutual co-operation.
 The Baltic Council of Ministers has decision-making powers only if representatives of all three Baltic States are present.
 Decisions are made by consensus.

-Priorities for the Latvian presidency of the BCM in 2019:
+Priorities for the Lithuanian presidency of the BCM in 2021:

 - Regional security and defence;

 - Green agenda, timely implementation of strategic energy and transport projects;

 - Support to democratic transformation in Belarus, strengthening of the Eastern Partnership;

 - Coordinated response (regional and EU) to COVID-19 pandemic.